Gubin, Poland: History

 The trade settlement existed since the 11th century.
 In the early 11th century it became part of the early Polish state under Bolesław I the Brave, and later it fell to the March of Lusatia.
 Gubin began to develop around 1200 as a trade and marketplace on the roads between Leipzig and Poznań and between Görlitz and Frankfurt (Oder).
 From the 13th century it was a center of clothmaking and wine trade.
 In the early 13th century it was part of the Duchy of Silesia within fragmented Piast-ruled Poland, and it was mentioned under the name Gubin in a document of Duke Henry the Bearded in 1211.
 Lost by Poland in 1224, afterwards it often changed affiliation.
-Its in the later centuries would be Germanized to Guben.
+In the later centuries it would be Germanized to Guben.
 Henry III, Margrave of Meissen, granted this settlement Magdeburg rights on June 1, 1235, and declared it an oppidum (town).
 In the 14th century the town hall was built.

 In 1319 the town was unsuccessfully besieged by King John of Bohemia, and afterwards it fell to the Dukes of Saxe-Wittenberg, before it was captured by House of Wittelsbach in 1324.
 It was regained by the Silesian Piasts in 1362, and in 1364 and 1367 Duke Bolko II the Small confirmed old privileges of Gubin.
 From 1368 the town was part of the Kingdom of Bohemia, itself an Electorate of the Holy Roman Empire, in 1469 it passed under Hungarian suzerainty, and in 1490 it fell back to Bohemia, then ruled by the Jagiellonian dynasty, and from 1526 under the House of Habsburg.
 The town was visited by King of Poland Sigismund I the Old.